ximarx/myclips/README.md

 	BList (>=1.3.4):
 		https://github.com/DanielStutzbach/blist or `easy_install blist`

-	NetworkX and MathplotLib (only for Rete network plotting)
+	NetworkX and MathplotLib (for Rete network plotting only)